ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PythonPackages.md

 > ## Create a README.md for your project
 > Based on the above recommendations, write a short readme for this example project
 >
-> commit/push this to Github and see how it renders the information
+> Commit/push this to Github and see how it renders the information.
->
+> If you are not happy with the results, you can edit them on GitHub, it has a nice 'preview' feature that will reduce the number of commits that you'll generate.
-> Repeat until you are happy with the result.
+> Remember to pull these to your local repo to keep them in sync.
 {: .challenge}

 ## Useful project metadata